 “It was a pretty hard my first semester,” Avila saId.
 “Right before coming back, I cried to my mom and she cried, and she told me she wasn’t sure about sending me over there, and if she was doing right by me to expand my horizons.
 And I told her it’s going to be okay.
 That next semester, I became a part of IBB.”

-International Buc Buddies, short for the school’s mascot, the Buccaneers, is an organization that connects current ETSU students with exchange students to guide them around Johnson City.
+International Buccaneer Buddies is an organization that connects current ETSU undergraduate and graduate students with exchange students to guide them around Johnson City.
 Around seven years ago, Brent Morrow, now a retired counseling professor, began the program.

 “I saw a need to connect international students better with American students and with each other,” Morrow said.
 “Just recently, we’ve been brought under the umbrella of the Multicultural Center.
 We have an office now, so we can do more programming for the international students.”

 The buddy program pairs an international student with an ETSU student to help them on campus and create a friendship.
 There is a host program related to IBB called the International Friendship Program that Morrow started in 2006.